harrisonzhang1/data_mining_final/README.md

 ## File Descriptions
 Final_Project_Report.pdf: this PDF document contains the full report of the project.

+Final_Project_Report.docx: this Word document contains the full report of the project.

 analysis_main.R: this contains the R code used to link, clean, explore, analyze, and visualize the datasets.

 step1_data_extraction.R: this contains the R code used to extract data from SQL databases and save them as .csv formats for downstream analysis.